Digital Transformation Case Studies | SPONSORED

 For Part II of this article with additional case studies, please click here.

-Alleantia is an Italy-based high-tech company committed to providing the most powerful and easy to use Industrial IoTedge solution, that enables lndustry, Owners and Machine Builders transforming industrial business through fast and cost-effective digitalization of industrial assets and products. lndependent Software Vendors, System lntegrators and OEMs, partnering with Alleantia, enrich and complete their offers to effectively address challenging Industry 4.0 projects.
+Alleantia is an Italy-based high-tech company committed to providing the most powerful and easy to use Industrial IoTedge solution, that enables lndustry, Owners and Machine Builders transforming industrial business through fast and cost-effective digitalization of industrial assets and products. lndependent Software Vendors, System lntegrators and OEMs, partnering with Alleantia, enrich and complete their offers to effectively address challenging Digital Transformations in manufacturing and Industry 4.0 projects.

 Today, Alleantia is internationally known for its innovative software solutions applied to the “Industrial Internet of Things”.
 Alleantia’s solution can now be integrated into manufacturing plants, renewable energy plants, process and transport industries to guarantee every type of customer can reach the highest levels of productivity and plant maintenance.